 Our customers include academic research institutions, clinical laboratories, and pharmaceutical, biotechnology, and Ag-Bio companies worldwide.
-Total revenue from our five largest customers in each of the periods presented comprised 15% and 16% of our total revenue in the three and nine months ended September 30, 2014, respectively, and 21% and 18% of our total revenue in the three and nine months ended September 30, 2013, respectively.
+Total revenue from our five largest customers in each of the periods presented comprised 11% and 19% of our total revenue in the three months ended March 31, 2015 and 2014, respectively.

-Comparison of the Three Months Ended September 30, 2014 and September 30, 2013
+Comparison of the Three Months Ended March 31, 2015 and March 31, 2014